 London sometimes feels like a long-term boyfriend.
-You know you love them, you know you can’t really leave them – but by God you get sick of them sometimes.
+You know you love them, you know you don’t want to leave them – but, my God, you get sick of them sometimes.

 1. Painshill Park, Cobham

 Okay, okay.
 It’s beyond the zones.
 But it is within the M25, so we’re counting it.
 In 1981, a registered charity was set up to restore the 18th century landscape garden, originally created by Honourable Charles Hamilton as a tranquil escape enriched by follies, water, trees, shrubberies and a vineyard.